16 Self-Care Quotes That Will Inspire You to Care for Your Mind and Body

 “Rest and self-care are so important.
 When you take time to replenish your spirit, it allows you to serve from the overflow.
 You cannot serve from an empty vessel.” —Eleanor Brown, author

 “As a therapist who specializes in treating trauma, it is extremely important that I take care of myself so that I can continue to effectively serve those who are in need of help,” says Janika Joyner, licensed clinical social worker, owner of Higher Elevation Psychosocial Services in Chesapeake, Virginia, for whom this quote is a mantra.
 “Most helping professionals are genuinely concerned with the well-being of others and tend to focus on ensuring that everyone else is okay.
 I say that by taking care of myself and being replenished I am still showing concern for those that I serve.”
+(Learn how to make self-care a health priority through the dimensions of wellness.)

 “Self-care is not self-indulgence, it is self-preservation.” —Audre Lorde, feminist and civil rights leader